Nonlinear interaction of impulsive gravitational waves for the vacuum Einstein equations: Setting, Equations and Notations

 \subsection{The Coordinate System}

 On a spacetime in a neighborhood of $S_{0,0}$, we define a coordinate system $(u,\ub,\th^1,\th^2)$ as follows: On the sphere $S_{0,0}$, define a coordinate system $(\th^1,\th^2)$ such that on each coordinate patch the metric $\gamma$ is smooth, bounded and positive definite.
-Then we define the coordinates on the initial hypersurfaces by requiring
+Then we define the coordinates on the initial hypersurfaces $H_0$ and $\Hb_0$ by requiring $\th^A$ to be constant along the integral curves of $L$ and $\Lb$ respectively.
 We now define the coordinate system in the spacetime in a neighborhood of $S_{0,0}$ by letting $u$ and $\ub$ to be solutions to the eikonal equations:

 and define $\th^1, \th^2$ by